What is the Participation Rate?

 Other Frequently Asked Questions About Participation Rates

-Are indexed annuities safe?
+Are fixed index annuities safe?

-Yes, indexed annuities are a relatively safe type of annuity contract; they offer upside growth potential and downside protection.
+Yes, fixed index annuities are a relatively safe type of annuity contract; they offer upside growth potential and downside protection.
 However, they aren’t quite as safe as fixed annuities, since their returns can fluctuate.
 That said, they are much safer than variable annuities, which expose investors to the possibility of loss of principal.

 What is an interest rate spread?